mytech-today-now/business_search/readme.md

-# Export Businesses Using Overpass (No Google API)
+# Business Search & Export Tool

-A web-based tool to generate mailing lists of potential clients within a specified geographic radius, built and maintained by [myTech.Today](https://mytech.today), an MSP in Illinois.
+A powerful web-based application for generating targeted business mailing lists within specified geographic areas, developed by <a href="https://mytech.today" target="_blank">myTech.Today</a>, a leading Managed Service Provider (MSP) in Barrington, IL.

 ---

-## Purpose
+## Purpose & Description

-This application page allows users to:
+This web application exists to solve a critical business development challenge: **quickly and efficiently identifying potential clients within a specific geographic area**.
+By leveraging OpenStreetMap's comprehensive business database through the Overpass API, users can generate targeted mailing lists without the cost and complexity of traditional business directory services or Google API dependencies.

+**What this webpage does for users:**

 - **Define a geographic search radius** (in miles) around a central U.S. ZIP code.
 - **Select from a set of predefined business categories** (e.g., “lawyers,” “florists,” “hospitals,” etc.).